 Can I afford to have my capital tied up in a long-term investment?

 Casks should be considered a long-term investment.
-If you think you will need the money back before the cask is mature then you should consider putting your money elsewhere.
-It can also take time to release money from a cask in order to find the right buyer and get the most from your purchase.
+If you think it’s likely that you will need to sell the cask in less than ten years/before it is 18-years-old then you should consider putting your money elsewhere.
+It is also worth noting that selling a cask can take a few months in order to find the right buyer and maximise returns.

 -